TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 5/John 5.33.md

 ---

-Ye have sent unto John, and he hath borne witness unto the truth.
+You have sent to John, and he has testified to the truth.